10 Tips for Supervising Research Interns

 - Tell the intern that a large part of science is living with uncertainty.
 Many times, if they ask a question, you might not know the answer.
 Again, welcome to research.
 Let’s find out together, then guide the intern to the next experiment.

 Finally, also be kind to yourself!
 Remember supervising is not something that we are explicitly taught as academics.
-You are leaning as well.
-Don’t be shy to ask more senior
+You are learning as well.
+Don’t be shy about asking more senior mentors for advice.